BiPAP vs CPAP: Differences & Similarities

 Now that you are aware of both therapies, let’s talk about the differences between them.

-What Is The Difference Between BiPAP and CPAP
+What Is The Difference Between BiPAP vs CPAP

 BiPAP and CPAP both are hugely recommended by doctors for various illnesses.
 However, there are certain differences between both of them.